 “The kitchen is the castle.
 This is where we spend our happiest moments and find the joy of being family.” – Mario Batali

-Yet it is one of the most difficult places in the home to keep uncluttered.
-There are, of course, several reasons for this challenge:
+Yet kitchen counter organization is one of the most difficult things to get started with.
+There are, of course, several reasons maintaining a minimalist kitchen is so hard:

 - The kitchen is hard-wired as a natural gathering place for the family.